Video Shows Dem N.J. Reps Storming ICE Facility

 "Had these members requested a tour," she added, "we would have facilitated a tour of the facility.
 This is an evolving situation."

 Axios reported Sunday the members of the House may be subject to arrest.
-McLaughlin reportedly told CNN on Sunday that the members of the House had assualted the ICE agents.
+McLaughlin reportedly told CNN on Sunday that the members of the House had assaulted the ICE agents.

 "We actually have body camera footage of these members of Congress assaulting these ICE enforcement officers, including body slamming a female ICE officer," she said.
 She also stated that the investigation is "ongoing" that arresting the New Jersey Democrat lawmakers are "definitely on the table."